Pranavi25/cloud_DevOps/README.md

 Deployment of trading app

 # Introduction
 Every application must be deployed in order to make it accessible to users.
 To understand how to deploy an application, trading app is deployed.
-This documentation will give a c
+This documentation will give a clear view of how this deployment is done.
-What project you will deploy and project GitHub URL (your implementation is preferred)

 Describe your project at a high level (microserver, psql, java)

 # Docker Architecture Diagram